icy-r/icy-r/README.md

 🎓 Currently navigating the challenging seas of my second year in university, pursuing a degree in software engineering.
 The struggle is real, but so is the passion for crafting elegant code.

-💡 Balancing the delicate dance between studying hard and hustling for that extra cash.
+💡 Balancing the delicate dance between studying hard and hustling for that extra life.
 Because who said you can't code your way to success?

 ## What You'll Find Here